-Tapping of the Dead: Deluxe Edition for iPhone review
+Tapping of the Dead: Deluxe Edition 1.1 full review

 I arrived at a glum conclusion the other day.
 Should the Zombie Apocalypse ever come to pass - it’s really a question of when, not if - I doubt that I’ll survive it.
 The revelation occurred as I was watching Zack Snyder’s re-make of Dawn of the Dead late one night, just after the survivors had fled the mall and rammed their way through the mob of zombies.
 There is a moment when the guy who is chain-sawing through the undead slips and tumbles - saw first - into another one of the survivors.
 If you’ve seen it, you know it’s a real mess.